Bluenotes

 an online store.
 Thrifty's' 107 stores were bought out by U.S. retailer American Eagle Outfitters from Dylex and rebranded the store with name Bluenotes in 2000.
-Eventually the division was sold to privately owned YM, Inc. in 2004.
+Eventually, the division was sold to privately owned YM, Inc. in 2004.

 Products

 Bluenotes uses denim as the base and then sells many other things.

-Despite the focus on denim Bluenotes also carries a variety of other clothing items such as onesies, polos, graphic tees, plaids, hoodies, sweaters, dresses, swimwear, footwear, and accessories.
+Despite the focus on denim, Bluenotes also carries a variety of other clothing items such as onesies, polos, graphic tees, plaids, hoodies, sweaters, dresses, swimwear, footwear, and accessories.

-In 2019 Bluenotes stores began to carry some Aéropostale merchandise, which had ceased operating in Canada in 2016.
+In 2019, Bluenotes stores began to carry some Aéropostale merchandise, which had ceased operating in Canada in 2016.

 Marketing strategy

-The target market can be described as Millennial consumers, value-conscious (jeans are priced no higher than $69.99 each), and fit-conscious.
+The target market can be described as Millennial consumers, value-conscious, and fit-conscious.

 In 2008, ad agency MacLaren McCann created the "If Jeans Could Talk" campaign to link the Bluenotes brand with their denim line.
-Bluenotes targets teenagers and young adults for the clothes.
+Bluenotes targets teenagers and young adults for its clothes.